ydahal1/ydahal1/jokes.md

-I’ve deleted the phone numbers of all the Germans I know from my mobile phone.
-Now it’s Hans free.
+I have kleptomania, but when it gets bad, I take something for it.

 [
-Tue Apr  8 00:26:12 UTC 2025
+Wed Apr  9 00:26:33 UTC 2025
  ]